FairouzMagdy/Backend-with-Flask/Cafe - Rest API/README.md

-This is an api for cafes.
+This is an API for cafes.
 The cafes are stored in the database.

 You can get a random cafe, get all cafes, add a cafe or even delete a cafe just by using the correct route.

-No frontend used.
+No front end was used.
 All tests are made with Postman.

-Link to the api documentation: https://documenter.getpostman.com/view/21905610/UzJQqa6c
+Link to the API documentation: https://documenter.getpostman.com/view/21905610/UzJQqa6c